Let’s talk about expectations.

 That any more than 2 humans is really just pushing it.

-Even though the host had assured that 3 adults and 2 tiny kids will fit perfectly.
+Even though the host had assured that 3 adults and 2 small kids (baby + toddler) will fit just fine.

 From the professional photos seen on AirBNB’s website, the apartment looked super cosy, warm and inviting!
-We were really mesmerized by the decor and was excited to stay here.
+We were really mesmerized by the decor and were excited to stay here.

 There were 2 futons already set out on our bedroom/hall’s tatami floor.
-We opened up one more futon to make it 3 in total as there were three adults.
-Due of that additional futon, the remaining space available in the studio reached a whole new, sad level.
+We opened up one more futon to make it 3 as there were three adults.
+Due to that additional futon, the remaining space available in the studio reached a whole new sad level.
 Which brings us to the next point..

 You’ll have to make use of your creativity to lay your luggage open.

-Simply because there’ll be insufficient space for you to open up all suitcases fully (we only brought 2 [large] suitcases + 1 backpack).
-Someone’s suitcase will have to stay half-opened – one side leaning against the wall, the other side on the floor, or we try to take turns to pack.
+Simply because there’ll be insufficient space for you to open up all suitcases fully.
+We’d only brought 2 large suitcases + 1 backpack.
+Someone’s suitcase will have to stay half-opened with one side leaning against the wall.
+And we try to take turns to pack.
 Lol.